What is an Au Pair?

 - Have completed secondary school or its equivalent

 - Possess a driver's license

-Au pairs are also enthusiastic and mature with a desire to travel abroad to learn about other cultures while sharing their own.
+Au pairs are also enthusiastic and mature with a desire to travel abroad while improving their skills and language ability.

 What are an Au Pair Responsibilities?

 Some of an au pair's responsibilities can include:

 - Preparing meals for children